• Home

 Safety

 The user is required to be present during the measurement period which would typically mean standing close to a structure during normal operation.
-Dependant on the industry this is not always possible which leads to utilising other measurement methods as shown below.
+Dependant on the industry and if any structural concerns are present, this is not always possible.

 Limitations

-Bonded Strain Gauges
+Bondable Strain Gauges

 Picture